Python library for interfacing with Sony's Songpal devices

 If you have a device which is not listed above, please create a pull request or an issue on github!

-The easiest way for installing this project is by using pypi inside a virtualenv.
+The easiest way to install is by using pip:

 $ pip install python-songpal